bookmate game

 e of the Master’s servants,” said the Sumerian, getting to his feet.
 “One of those he crea

-George Titushas quoted10 months ago
+George Titushas quoted2 years ago

 eyes.
 His cracked lips twisted wryly as he viewed the endless wilderness of rock, the death-trap of the Arabian desert, dimmed now by driving gusts of icy rain.
 In the valley below him two pinnacles of rock towered, and as